 This foul odor could be very difficult to get out of your HVAC system, so a thorough cleaning is your best option.
 Your indoor air quality could suffer otherwise.

 3. Chemical or Vinegar Smell

-There are several problems that can produce a mini-split chemical smell.
+There are several problems that can result in a mini-split chemical smell.
 To ensure your technician quickly pinpoints the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical problem and may be accompanied by chemical residue on the affected components.
+This could be an electrical problem and is often accompanied by chemical residue on the damaged components.

 You’ll want to address this as soon as possible, as damage to these components may stop the mini-split from working entirely.
 Forster Heating staff will do their best to finish repairs soon.

-When your mini-split starts to smell, call the HVAC pros at Forster Heating.
+When your mini-split starts to smell, contact the HVAC pros at Forster Heating.
 Many of these odors are best resolved with professional cleaning.
-And if something has broken, swift repairs are more affordable and less stressful.
-You can trust us to ensure your mini-split system continues to provide efficient, clean-smelling comfort.
+And if something has become damaged, swift repairs are more affordable and less stressful.
+You can trust us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.

 Want to learn more?
 Get in touch with our staff today.
 You can request a free quote or an appointment by giving us a call at .